Part 2 Were Wildland Fire Fatality Staff Rides, based on revisiting Military Battlefields, designed

 Special meeting guests included Shawna Legarza, director of fire and aviation for the USDA Forest Service, Rich Elliott, member of the International Association of Fire Chiefs’ Wildland Fire Policy Committee, and Jeff Rupert, director of wildland fire for the Department of Interior.
 Representatives from FEMA also provided meeting goers with updates on the development of FEMA Supplemental Response Teams and information on how state forestry agencies can support that effort and participate in FEMA’s wildfire mitigation grant program. (all emphasis added)

 The meeting closed with a half-day field tour led by the Washington Department of Natural Resources and Washington State Forester George Geissler.
-Attendees visited the Thirtymile Fire (2001) and the Twisp River Fire (2015) sites and heard from several first responders who provided initial response on the fires.
-Today, first responders promote lessons learned through staff rides at both sites.
+Attendees visited the Thirtymile Fire (2001) and the Twisp River Fire (2015) sites and heard from several first responders who provided an initial response to the fires.
+Today, first responders promote lessons learned through staff rides at both sites. (all emphasis added)